 (Some documents below are from my previous web site; some of the links on them may no longer work.)

-An Independent Reading Program That Works!: My article, published originally in the ECIS magazine, “International Schools”, based on over twenty years’ experience.
-I’ve moved from paper to digital journals and book-rating sheets, but the principles remain unchanged.
+An Independent Reading Program That Works!: My article, published originally in the ECIS magazine, “International Schools”, in 2003.
+I have since then moved from paper to digital journals and book-rating sheets, but the principles remain unchanged.